What to Expect

 - If you bring a paper draft to your session – then you and the consultant will read what you have brought aloud.
 You may be surprised at how much it helps to hear what you’ve written.
 You’ll both be listening for ways of improving the paper—ways to make it say what you want it to say as clearly and effectively as possible—and you’ll stop along the way to discuss possible changes.

 Ultimately, the goal of each session is to make you feel ready and able to tackle the next step in writing or revising your paper, whatever that may be.
 Sometimes there may just be a little polishing and proofreading left to be done; if so, we’ll try to make sure you know how to do that.
-But sometimes a paper needs significant re-focusing or re-organizing; sometimes an argument needs to be reconsidered, or bolstered with more evidence, or stated more clearly; sometimes sources need to be identified more accurately, or individual sentences or paragraphs need to be written more clearly.
+But other times a paper needs significant re-focusing or re-organizing; sometimes an argument needs to be reconsidered, or bolstered with more evidence, or stated more clearly; sometimes sources need to be identified more accurately, or individual sentences or paragraphs need to be written more clearly.
 Sometimes a paper needs attention to all of the above!
-Together, you and your consultant will sort out what you should work on first and whether or not you should come back to deal with other issues.
-That’s why we strongly recommend that you allow plenty of time between your first writing center visit and the paper’s due date.
+Together, you and your tuor will sort out what you should work on first and whether or not you should come back to deal with other issues.
+That’s why we strongly recommend that you allow plenty of time between your first writing center appointment and the paper’s due date.

-Please note that a OWRC consultant is not a stand-in for your professor.
-Your tutor is not in a position to anticipate or explain your instructor’s response to your writing, or to judge either the accuracy or the quality of your paper’s content.
+Please note that a OWRC tutor is not a stand-in for your professor.
+Your tutor is not in a position to anticipate or explain your instructor’s response to your writing, or to judge either the accuracy or quality of your paper’s content.
 The consultant may suggest that you bring some of your questions about a paper to the instructor who assigned and will be grading it.
 But it’s still worth coming to the OWRC to clear up what you can before turning in a paper.
-Think of your visit as an opportunity to clarify your ideas, goals, and rhetorical choices before submitting your final product.
+Think of your appointment as an opportunity to clarify your ideas, goals, and rhetorical choices before submitting your final product.

 We look forward to seeing you!